cert-manager/istio-csr/README.md

 # istio-csr

-cert-manager-istio-agent is an agent which allows for [istio](https://istio.io) workload and control plane components to be secured using [cert-manager](https://cert-manager.io).
+cert-manager-istio-csr is an agent which allows for [istio](https://istio.io) workload and control plane components to be secured using [cert-manager](https://cert-manager.io).
 Certificates facilitating mTLS, inter and intra cluster, will be signed, delivered and renewed using [cert-manager